vcsjones/vcsjones.dev/_posts/2016-11-03-building-a-nas.md

 Phew!
 That's more than I wanted to write about part selection.
 Building everything was straight forward.
-The case was a tight fit and offered no cable management, but after everything was done, I zip tied everything up and made sure the fans weren't blocked and air could move around well.
+The case was a tight fit and offered no cable management, but after everything was done, I zip-tied everything up and made sure the fans weren't blocked and air could move around well.

 The case and motherboard are a bit of an odd pair, but they work.
 Apart from the